greenteakitkats/TableauSalesDataProject/README.md

 ## Project Description

 This project is a Flask-based web application for analyzing and visualizing sales data.
-It was built as part of the BUS4-110A course to apply fundamental management information systems concepts and demonstrate practical skills in web development and data visualization.
+Built as part of the BUS4-110A course, it demonstrates practical skills in web development and data visualization.

-### Motivation and Purpose
-- To create a user-friendly platform for exploring sales trends, discounts, and profits in a structured and interactive way.
-- To practice dynamic filtering, predefined queries, and responsive UI/UX design in a real-world scenario.
+The goal of the project is to create a user-friendly platform for exploring sales trends, discounts, and profits in a structured and interactive way.
+Users can apply dynamic filters, run predefined queries, and visualize data insights effectively.
+This project applies fundamental management information systems concepts in a real-world scenario, emphasizing responsive UI/UX design and dynamic data interaction.

 ### Features
 1. Dynamic Filters: